Crime in London: Data collection and publication

 Since the late 1990's, there have been multiple changes to the way the Metropolitan and national police forces in the UK gather, compile and report crime statistics.
-Until approximately 2012, trend analysis over multi-year periods was very difficult, particularly for violent crimes.
-From 2013, reporting standards have been more effectively managed by the Home Office, and the Metropolitan Police Service note recent changes to their reporting on their monthly Crime Dashboard, and (from 2024) combines what were multiple data sets into one place using the MPS's CONNECT system.
+With the exception of homicide, which can be reliably compared over time, trend analysis over multi-year periods was very difficult until approximately 2012, particularly for non-homicide violent crimes.
+From 2013, reporting standards have been more effectively managed by the Home Office, and the Metropolitan Police Service note recent changes to their reporting on their monthly Crime Dashboard.
+From 2024, this dashboard combines what were multiple data sets into one place using the MPS's CONNECT system.

-In addition to their Monthly Crime Dashboard, The Metropolitan Police publish statistics over multi-year periods (mostly comparable from 2012) using a number of dashboards and datasets available to the public.
+In addition to their Monthly Crime Dashboard, The Metropolitan Police publish statistics over multi-year periods using a number of dashboards and datasets available to the public.
 These include dedicated collections of data for specific areas of crime such as business offenses and violence as well as stop and search data.

 The Mayor's Office for Policing & Crime (MOPAC) publishes quarterly performance reports for the Metropolitan Police Service (MPS) in the Greater London area, with crime statistics categorised under the London Policing Board's "Less Crime" objective.

 London Mayor Sadiq Khan is also the Police and Crime Commissioner for the city.

 The Crime Survey for England and Wales (CSEW) also provides a measure of crime that is not reported to or recorded by the police.
 This provides a reliable long-term view of trends over time (the methodology has remained predominantly the same since 1982).
 However, while data for London residents is included, sample size is currently too small to provide precise estimates of the number of crimes in London alone, or for individual local areas within London.